-- Space heaters account for 2 of every 5 (40%) of home heating fires and 84% of home heating deaths. - Buy only heaters with Underwriter's Laboratory (UL) safety listing. - Be sure it has a thermostat control mechanism and automatically switches off if tipped over. - ALWAYS unplug when leaving the room or going to bed. - Avoid using extension cords. - NEVER use frayed or damaged cords.
+- Space heaters account for 2 of every 5 (43%) home heating fires and five out of six (86%) of home heating fire deaths. - Buy only heaters with Underwriter's Laboratory (UL) safety listing. - Be sure it has a thermostat control mechanism and automatically switches off if tipped over. - ALWAYS unplug when leaving the room or going to bed. - Avoid using extension cords. - NEVER use frayed or damaged cords.